leegengyu/vulnhub-box-walkthrough/kioptrix-level-3.md

 * These 2 pages confirm that the version of phpMyAdmin that we found earlier is most likely what it is, based on the related pages discovered:
 ![](/screenshots/kioptrix-level-3/httpPhpMyAdminVersionConfirmation.jpg)
 * At this point, I had exhausted where my enumeration and decided to finally edit our `/etc/hosts` file (as mentioned earlier).
 I did not do this earlier because I was in the midst of my `hydra` attempts and did not want to interrupt them.
-* Side-note: The fact that this mapping was explictly mentioned in the VulnHub page probably highlighted its importance (which is indeed the case as we see later) - but nonetheless, we won't be having any of such explicit mentions in our OSCP exam.
+* Side-note: The fact that this mapping was explictly mentioned in the VulnHub page and in the login screen when booting up the vulnerable machine definitely highlighted its importance (which is indeed the case as we see later) - but nonetheless, we won't be having any of such explicit mentions in our OSCP exam (and I wanted to practise enumerating what we found to the fullest first).

 ### Gallery Section Exploration ###
 * Loading the `http://kioptrix3.com/gallery` shows us a gallery page that has several photos: